Peeyusj/YTshortsFE/docs/STICKER-TIMELINE.md

 **What this covers:** `src/components/StickerTimeline.jsx` (grew substantially — now also handles sound effects, slide-in animations, full-width mode, AI-generated images, and a live 9:16 preview panel) — the most complex UI in the project, explained so a beginner React dev could rebuild it. **Read first:** [FRONTEND.md](FRONTEND.md); the backend side of stickers is in [../../YTshortsAnimation/docs/04-PIPELINE.md](../../YTshortsAnimation/docs/04-PIPELINE.md) §4 and [../../YTshortsAnimation/docs/07-DATA-FLOW.md](../../YTshortsAnimation/docs/07-DATA-FLOW.md).

 > **Update:** every core mechanic described below (drag machines, waveform, coordinate system) is unchanged from the original design.
-What's new: each block can now carry an attached sound effect, a slide-in animation, and a "full width" flag; the component also renders a live 9:16 preview of the current playhead position; and the `uploads` prop now transparently contains both local File uploads AND AI-generated scene images (the component itself doesn't distinguish them — see [12-AI-IMAGE-GENERATION.md](../../YTshortsAnimation/docs/12-AI-IMAGE-GENERATION.md)).
+Phase 3/4: each block can carry an attached sound effect, a slide-in animation, and a "full width" flag; the component renders a live preview of the current playhead position; the `uploads` prop transparently contains both local File uploads AND AI-generated scene images (the component itself doesn't distinguish them — see [12-AI-IMAGE-GENERATION.md](../../YTshortsAnimation/docs/12-AI-IMAGE-GENERATION.md)). **Phase 5 update:** full-width blocks can now use **Ken Burns motion** (zoom-in/zoom-out/pan-in/pan-out) instead of a slide-in, plus a cover/contain fit toggle, plus a dedicated motion-preview mini-player.
+A prerequisite bug fix also changed how the live preview panel fits full-width images (`objectFit: cover` instead of `contain`) to actually match the real render.

 ---

 ## What it is

 A **Canva-style, audio-synced timeline editor** for placing sticker images ("Feature #3").
-You upload images (or let the AI image generator populate some automatically), run a one-off voice synthesis ("probe") to learn the narration's *true* duration and per-word timings, then drag time-range blocks on a track: "show image X from second A to second B, at coarse screen position (x,y), optionally full-width, with a slide-in animation and an attached sound effect."
-The output is a list of placements — now `{id, image, start, end, x, y, full_width, animation, animation_duration, sound_id}`.
+You upload images (or let the AI image generator populate some automatically), run a one-off voice synthesis ("probe") to learn the narration's *true* duration and per-word timings, then drag time-range blocks on a track: "show image X from second A to second B, at coarse screen position (x,y), optionally full-width, with a slide-in OR Ken Burns motion effect, a cover/contain fit, and an attached sound effect."
+The output is a list of placements — now `{id, image, start, end, x, y, full_width, animation, animation_duration, sound_id, image_fit}`.

 > **Disambiguation:** despite the name overlap in some notes, this has **nothing to do with "expressions"** — those are emotion tags handled by the separate `ExpressionGuide` component.
 The only "expressions" near stickers are the ffmpeg overlay coordinate expressions on the *backend* (now including the new animation interpolation expressions).